EvernodeXRPL/evernode-sdk/hotpocket/tutorial-readreq.md

 console.log("User file count:", count);
 ```

-Read requests are "synchronous", which means that the smart contract is expected to immediately respond for the reuqest.
+Read requests are "synchronous", which means that the smart contract is expected to immediately respond for the request.
 Furthermore, unlike consensus user-inputs and user-outputs which did not have any association between them, read requests and replies are tightly coupled.
 Every user-input submitted as a read request is expected to produce exactly one user-output.

 After making above code modifications, let's deploy the smart contract (`npm start`) and run the client application (`node myclient.js`).
 You will see following log in the client application.